Gambling to survive 動画

 ..

-Initially the Johoku players understanding of the game itself was very low.
-In Hiroshima there are no televised football games for kids to emulate.
-The couple of games that do get broadcast only involve Japanese teams, who typically play a different brand of football.
+Initially, the young Johoku players understanding of the game itself was very low.
+In Japan, other than right after New Years Day, there are no televised football games for kids to emulate.
+The few games that do get broadcast only involve Japanese teams, who typically play a very different brand of football.

 .

-In Japan, American football is regarded as the "red headed step child" of sports, and as such doesn't enjoy the same popularity or resources as baseball.
-Despite having gained a small following, football is relatively undeveloped locally compared to the United States.
-As a result of this environment the Johoku players were naturally inclined to play conservatively.
-From the first time they put on their helmets as sophomores until their senior year, my efforts were intended to change this mentality.
+In Japan, American football is regarded as the "red headed step child" of sports, and doesn't enjoy anywhere near the popularity, or resources, that baseball does.
+Despite having gained a small following, football is relatively undeveloped compared to the United States.
+As a result of this, the young Johoku players were inclined to play cautiously and conservatively.
+From the first time they put on their football helmets as sophomores, all of my efforts were intended to change this mentality.

 .

-Young folks are keen on responding to what they see firsthand as opposed to what they're told.
-As I had no hope of getting through to them with mangled Japanese, I decided to show them a series of handpicked NCAA games.
+Young folks are often keen on responding to what they see firsthand as opposed to doing what they're told.
+As I had no hope of getting through to them with my mangled Japanese, I decided to show them a series of handpicked NCAA football games, every week during meetings.
 The American style of play is much more dynamic, and has the added benefit of multiple camera angles and instant replay.
 The NCAA games had an enormous effect on them.
+The players hooted and hollered as they watched the NCAA highlights, and afterwards, just like my young friends and I did as kids, they went out on the football field and did it themselves.

 .

-Having established the all important mental precedent of possibility, I went about task of addressing the physical.
-How does one get sixteen undersized beginners to perform athletic feats deemed impossible in the local mentality?
-I merely reverse engineered the most difficult and dynamic aspects of offensive and defensive skills and drilled them in a repetitive manner.
-The unique aspect of our training was that everyone was required to execute everything, regardless of position.
-Naturally, we adjusted factors (distance, speed, angle, ball trajectory) within the drills to emulate game day variables.
+Having established the all important mental precedent of possibility, I went about the task of addressing the physical aspect.
+How does one get sixteen beginners to perform athletic feats deemed impossible in the local mentality?
+I merely reverse engineered the most difficult and dynamic aspects of offensive, and defensive skills, and drilled them into my players in a repetitive manner.
+The unique aspect of our practices was that everyone was required to execute everything, regardless of position.
+Naturally, we adjusted certain factors (distance, speed, angle, ball trajectory) within the drills to emulate game day variables.

 .

-It seems that fundamentals, though essential can be limiting at times.
-Big plays often come as a result of combining fundamentals with a little something extra.
-We added that "little something extra" to our practices.
-Accepting the norm as a goal makes no sense, especially when facing exceptional odds.
+To me, it seems fundamentals, though essential, can, at times, be limiting.
+In football, big plays often come as a result of combining the fundamentals with a little something extra.
+At Johoku, we added that "little something extra" to the practice menu.
+Accepting the norm as a goal makes no sense, especially, when facing exceptional odds.

 .

 Easy?
-Hell no. Endless, tedious work?
-Yes.
+Hell no. Endless, tedious, work?
+Of course.
 A high bar for the young fellows?
-Absolutely.
-The ultimate exercise in preparation.
+Absolutely; the ultimate exercise in preparation.

 ..